ct-clmsn/nim-sos/README.md

 symmetric sequence is created on each processing element (PE) running in SPMD.
 A processing element is a program process running on a computer or set of computers in a distributed fashion.
 Note SPMD can run in a distributed (cluster) or a single machine setting.
 Symmetric sequences are novel in that they are globally addressable.
 Users can 'get' from and 'put' into a remote partition of the symmetric sequence.
-Symmetric Sequence operations are single-sided; this means PE 0 recieves no notifications in the event that partition 'A' is modified due to a communication operation.

 Consider the Symmetric Sequence 'S' that is created in an SPMD program running on 2 PEs.
 'S' spans 2 PEs, or 2 processes residing on the same or a different machine.